SAMMISolutions/docs/doc_posts/_components/core.md

 #### Edit Appearance
 Edit your button text, color, image and border size.\
 All button images will be automatically resized and copied to `SAMMI/image` folder.\
-You can press SHIFT + double click on a button to edit settings.
+You can press SHIFT + double click on a button to edit its appearance.

 {% include image.html w="50" src="appearance.png" alt="Button Appearance" %}

 #### Edit Settings

-You can press CTRL + double click on a button to edit settings.
+You can press `CTRL + double click` on a button to edit settings.

 <div>